connervieira/Assassin/README.md

 ### Traffic Enforcement Camera Defense

 Assassin can process and alert to nearby speed enforcement and red light cameras as the user drives, and even check the vehicle's current speed against the speed limit associated with nearby cameras.
-When an imminent threat is detected, Assassin can be configured to enter a panic mode, where a large on-screen warning is displayed until the vehicle speed falls below the camera threshold speed.

 ### Bluetooth Threat Defense